Zoharix-Tech/.github/README.md

 At Zoharix, we believe Africa deserves world-class technology built with innovation, simplicity, and scalability in mind.

-We are creating an ecosystem of products designed to:
+We are creating an ecosystem
-- Simplify workflows
-- Increase accessibility
-- Empower businesses
 - Create opportunities
 - Drive digital transformation